Beyond CPAP: Uncovering the Roots of Sleep Apnea

 • Less snoring

-Mitochondria are built to handle precise oxygen levels.
-Too much oxygen without proper electron flow leads to inflammation and free radical damage.
+Mitochondria are designed to function within precise oxygen ranges.
+Too much oxygen without proper electron flow leads to inflammation and free radical damage—a form of oxidative stress that disrupts energy production.
+We’ve written more about supporting mitochondria and reducing this stress in our Spring Mitochondrial Recharge article.

 2. Disrupted Nitric Oxide (NO) Production

-CPAP often promotes mouth breathing, bypassing the nose, where nitric oxide is produced.
-NO is essential for vascular health, immune defense, keeping blood vessels open and fighting pathogens.
+CPAP often encourages mouth breathing, bypassing the nasal passages where nitric oxide is produced.
+Nitric oxide plays a critical role in vascular health, immune defense, and keeping blood vessels open and resilient.

 5. A False Sense of Security